 At a later time, Israel entered into a covenant with God by agreeing to do everything the Lord had commanded them to do in the Book of the Covenant (Exodus 24:3,7).
 The latter, which includes the Ten Commandments, consists of all the laws and regulations that God had spoken to Moses and to the people at Mount Sinai (Exodus 20–23).
 The covenant into which they had entered with God was, in essence, a covenant of marriage (Isaiah 54:5,6).
 It was an obligation that both sides had vowed to keep, forever.

 The Book of the Covenant consisted of the basic directives, decrees, and regulations of the Torah or Law—the commandments on how to interact with God, Israel’s spiritual “husband,” and with each other.
-It is worthy of note that no sin offerings were included in the Book of the Covenant (Exodus 20–23), as Israel had not broken their covenant with God and did not yet require the shedding of (animal) blood for the remission of their sins.
+It is worthy of note that no sin offerings were included in the Book of the Covenant (Exodus 20–23).
+It simply contained the rules, regulations and social responsibilities that people were (and are) to follow when living together in their communities.

-However, the Israelites broke the covenant through disobedience and by spiritual unfaithfulness in following other gods (Judges 2:11-13;Jeremiah 11:10-13).
+So God made a covenant with the Israelites and sealed it with blood.
+However, they broke this covenant through disobedience and by spiritual unfaithfulness in following other gods (Judges 2:11-13;Jeremiah 11:10-13).
 The “last straw” of this was when the great King Solomon of Israel turned his back on God to follow the gods of his foreign wives, which displeased God greatly (1 Kings 11:9-11).
 Once a covenant is broken by one party, the covenant becomes null and void—unless someone, somehow, makes amends or compensation for the failure of one side to commit to the covenant.

-It is important to differentiate, historically, between Israelites and Jews, and also between Ephraim (son of Joseph) and Judah.
+There is a differentiation, historically, between Israelites and Jews, and also between Ephraim (son of Joseph) and Judah.
 Jacob/Israel had 12 sons, by four different mothers (Genesis 35:22b-26), and their descendants are known as the “twelve tribes of Israel.”
 Leah and Rachel were sisters, and Zilpah and Bilhah were their respective handmaidens.

 The legal inheritance of Jacob naturally went to Reuben, the first son of Jacob’s first wife, Leah.
 However, Reuben slept with Jacob’s concubine, Bilhah (Genesis 35:22).
 This sin disqualified him to be the family’s legal heir; so Reuben’s firstborn rights passed to Joseph, the first son of Jacob’s second wife, Rachel(1 Chronicles 5:1,2), whom Jacob loved more than Leah (Genesis 29:18,30).